ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/get-statistics.dotnet.markdown

-﻿# Operations : How to Get Database Statistics
+# Operations: How to Get Database Statistics

 **GetStatisticsOperation** will retrieve database statistics like: count of documents, indexes, attachments, and more.